siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 One important thing to point out is that, at this time, a Komodo-based asset chain is unlike anything else currently available on the blockchain market.

-Most other blockchain platforms run a layer-one blockchain, and the journeyman developer runs their smart-contract code in a virtual machine, or on a side chain, which run on top of the layer-one chain.
-In many circumstances, the end-user pays gas and transaction fees in the token of the layer-one chain, regardless of the end-user's objective.
+Most other blockchain platforms run a layer-one blockchain; the journeyman developer runs their smart-contract code in a virtual machine, or on a side chain, which runs on top of the layer-one chain.
+The developer's assets are not full blockchain coins, but rather only tokens, also called colored coins, that are bound to the limitations of the parent chain.
+In many circumstances, your end-users pay gas and transaction fees in the coin of the layer-one chain, regardless of your end-users' objectives.

+Lets compare a blockchain platform to a vehicle.
+With those other blockchain platforms, it is as though you are paying to ride in their car, you pay a very high price for that seat, and your end-users have to sit in your lap.

+In Komodo, you get the whole car all to yourself.
+Add any features you want, change whatever you like, and even import the open-source designs from other blockchain ecosystems.

-Komodo is completely different.
-You get your own full blockchain entirely to yourself.
-All that is required is that you keep the basic Komodo framework in place, as it facilitates your connection to [the security of the Bitcoin hash rate](#secure-this-asset-chain-with-delayed-proof-of-work), and also your connection to other Komodo asset chains and features.
+All that is required is that you keep the basic Komodo blockchain framework in place, as it facilitates your connection to [the security of the Bitcoin hash rate](#secure-this-asset-chain-with-delayed-proof-of-work) that we provide, and also your connection to other Komodo asset chains and features.

 ### No Gas/Transaction Fees

-Furthermore, your end-users do not have to pay gas/transaction fees in KMD for each transaction.
+Unlike other blockchain platforms, on Komodo your end-users do not have to pay gas/transaction fees in KMD for each transaction.
 Instead, you get to decide what is required, and we feature many tools to facilitate your approach.

 ### Limitless Scalability On Demand

-Even more, because your asset chain is its own independent blockchain, your scalability is limitless and is not affected by activity elsewhere in the Komodo ecosystem.
+Because your asset chain is its own independent blockchain, your scalability is limitless and is not affected by activity elsewhere in the Komodo ecosystem.

 If another asset chain in the Komodo ecosystem has a sudden surge of activity, your asset chain does not slow down at all, as you are both on entirely separate consensus mechanisms.